 The CSO in its advance estimate indicates growth to settle at 5.0% in FY13; this would primarily be driven by growth in services.
 Given that agricultural activity has taken a setback against delayed monsoons, and industrial activity with limited capital investments has been subdued so far, growth expectations from these sectors are not high.

-Further it is assumed that the government will focus more on policies that do not require legislative approval in order to revive the growth process and that while one can hope for important bills to be moved in the Parliament, the assumption here is that this may not happen and in terms of policy, the situation would largely be a status quo.
+Further, it is assumed that the government will focus more on policies that do not require legislative approval in order to revive the growth process and that while one can hope for important bills to be moved in the Parliament, the assumption here is that this may not happen and in terms of the policy, the situation would largely be a status quo.